xuchen66/sphinx-emdocs/source/serialem-note-control-without-scripting.rst

 A Couple of Extra Notes
 -----------------------

-1. if the "Cycle defocus..." under "Primary Action-related Options" is checked, the target defocus will change for every "Acquire at Items" cycle run.
+1. If the "Cycle defocus..." under "Primary Action-related Options" is checked, the target defocus will change for every "Acquire at Items" cycle run.
 There is no longer needed to have a script for the cycling target defocus.